igorrobin14/k_nearest_neighbors/README.md

 ## What can you do to experiment ?
 - You can change the metric used for computing distances: the available ones are Manhattan, euclidean and Minkowski (a high p order can result in long computation)
 - You can change the p order for the Minkowski metric
-- You can use the wieghted k-Nearest Neighbors classifying
+- You can use the weighted version (inverse of distances)
 - You can use a different dataset, but you will have to modify some code because the file structure will be different

 ## What will be next ?